NigelFell/CI_MS3_WeddingPlanner/README.md

 ### Acknowledgements

--   Pasquale for his help and encouragement.
+-   Pasquale and Manu for their help and encouragement.

 -   My Mentor for support and helpful feedback.